Undergraduate Program

 Courses from other departments or colleges may be petitioned by providing a detailed syllabus with weekly academic readings and authors' names, and weekly assignments.
 A petition that is submitted without a robust syllabus containing the important information about the content of a course will likely be denied.

-Please have filled out a UCSD Student Petition Form (fillable form) and obtain/download a detailed syllabus with weekly academic readings and authors' names and weekly assignments in a PDF format.
+Please open and fill out a UCSD Student Petition Form ( fillable format) with your request and obtain/download a detailed syllabus with weekly academic readings and authors' names and weekly assignments in a PDF format.
 You can then upload both documents into the Department of Ethnic Studies via our ONLINE PETITION SUBMISSION WEBSITE.
+It is the students' responsibility to secure a detailed syllabus as evidenxe for their Student Petition.

-Please note that Student Petitions will not be reviewed during certain times of the year due to university holidays or breaks.
-Expect the following breaks:
+As metioned above, Student Petitions will not be reviewed during certain times of the year due to university holidays or breaks.
+Petitions will not be reviewed between July 1st, and October 1st.
+2026.

 REQUEST: